 The people that have hurt me the most in the work of religiosity are people I allowed to have more authority than they should have ever been permitted.
 Jesus died for me so that I could be free from the nonsense and intensely, nasty, high-church fallacies that any single person might be closer to Him or more in tune with Him than me.

 Lies that manifest damage between me and MY GOD.

-[Tweet “Jesus died for me so that I could be free from the nonsense and intensely, nasty, high-church fallacies”]
+[clickToTweet tweet=”Jesus died so that I could be free from the nonsense & intensely, nasty, high-church fallacies” quote=”Jesus died so that I could be free from the nonsense & intensely, nasty, high-church fallacies”]

 Still, I have coddled my low self-esteem and questioned my walk, and those factors kept me from saying, “NOPE!
 You are wrong.
 Jesus loves me and is acutely aware of what I need and how I will get there.
 He and I are doing things that are none of your concern.”